cosmicjs/cosmic-next-todo/README.md

 # Cosmic Next ToDo

-This is a Cosmic ToDo example app.
-It demontrates how to use Next.js, React, and Cosmic to create a ToDo app that interacts with the Cosmic CMS API using the [Cosmic JavaScript SDK](https://www.npmjs.com/package/@cosmicjs/sdk).
+A ToDo app that demontrates how to use Next.js, React, and Cosmic to create a ToDo app that interacts with the Cosmic CMS API using the [Cosmic JavaScript SDK](https://www.npmjs.com/package/@cosmicjs/sdk).

 ## Features